ouspg/tls13tutorial/README.md

 Most of the data structures and their encoders have been provided.
 The logic to implement the complete handshake, error checking and decoding is left mostly for the student.
+Error checking is already in good level, with some intentional flaws.

 The project currently supports: